googleapis/gapic-generator-kotlin/example-api-clients/README.md

 # Kotlin Client Examples

-Examples of using the `kotlin-client-generator` code generator to generate Google Cloud client libraries in Kotlin.
+Examples of using the Kgen code generator to generate Google Cloud client libraries in Kotlin.

 ## Running